idris-lang/Idris-dev/docs/README.md

 ### Sphinx-Doc

 Python should be installed by default on most systems.
-Sphinx can be installed wither through your hosts package manager or using pip/easy_install.
+Sphinx can be installed either through your hosts package manager or using pip/easy_install.

+*Note* [ReadTheDocs](http://www.readthedocs.org) works with Sphinx `v1.2.2`.
+If you install a more recent version of sphinx then 'incorrectly' marked up documentation may get passed the build system of readthedocs and be ignored.
+In the past we had several code-blocks disappear because of that.

 ### LaTeX